AmerSaad001/Packet-Scheduling-and-Traffic-Flow-Analysis/README.md

 # Packet Scheduling and Traffic Flow Simulation

 This project simulates basic packet scheduling algorithms in C++ to study how different queueing disciplines affect network performance.
+It compares FIFO, SPQ, and PAQD under varying traffic loads by measuring delay, packet drop ratio, and queue utilization.

 ---